 - Belongs to Which Tribe: Ao Tribe/Nagas

 Moatsu Mong Festival has celebrated almost all the regions of Nagaland with full zeal.
 The surprising thing about this tribal community is they are the first to embrace Western education and Christianity.
 Moatsu Festival marks the spring arrival and is considered auspicious amongst the locals to exchange vows.
 The festival runs for 3 days annually during early May.
-If you are lucky enough to witness the Moatsu Mong Festival, you will come across that person of Ao Tribe members dance on their peppy traditional songs and indulge in dance performances.
+Suppose you are lucky enough to witness the Moatsu Mong Festival.
+In that case, you will come across that person of Ao Tribe members dancing to their peppy traditional songs and indulging in dance performances.

 Why Attend the Moatsu Mong Festival?

 To taste the meticulously crafted rice wines by the tribal people and the locals.
 A large bonfire is set up in the evening, and the men and the woman sit around encircling it.